danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 // Dagger - Use the correct version in the banner above for "2.x" implementation("com.google.dagger:dagger:2.x") kapt("com.google.dagger:dagger-compiler:2.x")

-// OkHttp - 4.10.0 at the time of writing
-implementation("com.squareup.okhttp3:okhttp:4.10.0")

-// Retrofit - 2.9.0 at the time of writing
-implementation("com.squareup.retrofit2:retrofit:2.9.0")
 ```

-Go ahead and sync your IDE with Gradle.
+Sync your IDE with Gradle.

 ## 3) Configuring a custom Component and Generating Code
 Next up, we're going to create something called a Component.
 Before we do that though, let's talk about what a